-Since the pioneering work by Krueger (1974), rent seeking has been identified as a key activity of economic agents in market economies.
-Lobbying - broadly defined as a legal activity aiming at changing existing rules or policies or procuring individual benefits - is a common form of rent-seeking activity in developed countries.12 Building upon the privateinterest theories of regulation (Stigler, 1971, and Becker, 1983), research on lobbying has developed into two broad strands: studies that focus on the relationship between lobbying activities and specific policies (see, for instance, Grossman and Helpman, 1994, Goldberg and Maggi, 1999, and Ludema, Mayda, and Mishra, 2009, for the case of trade policy, Facchini, Mayda and Mishra, 2008, for the case of immigration policy, and Kroszner and Stratmann, 1998, for financial services) and those that aim to explore the consequences of rent-seeking activity by special interest groups for firm-specific economic outcomes (see, for example, Bertrand et al., 2004, and Claessens et al., 2008).
-Issues specific to banking and finance have been studied by, among others, Kroszner and Strahan (1999), who show that special interest theory can explain the design and timing of bank regulation in the U.S.; and Khwaja and Mian (2005), who find that in Pakistan politically-connected firms obtain exclusive loans from public banks and have much higher default rates.
+Lobbying is broadly defined as a legal activity aiming at changing existing rules or policies or procuring individual benefits.
+Private benefits could materialize in the form of preferential access to credit, bailout guarantees, privileged access to licenses, or procurement contracts (Fisman, 2001, Johnson and Mitton, 2003, and Faccio and Parsley, 2006).
+Building upon the private-interest theories of regulation (Stigler, 1971), research on lobbying has developed into two broad strands: studies that focus on the relationship between lobbying activities and specific policies (see, for instance, Grossman and Helpman, 1994, Goldberg and Maggi, 1999, and Ludema, Mayda, and Mishra, 2009, for the case of trade policy, Facchini, Mayda and Mishra, 2008, for the case of immigration policy, Kroszner and Stratmann, 1998, and Kroszner and Strahan, 1999, for financial services) and those that aim to explore the consequences of lobbying on firm-specific economic outcomes (see, for example, Bertrand et al., 2004, and Claessens et al., 2008).
+Issues specific to banking and finance have been studied by, among others, Khwaja and Mian (2005), who find that in Pakistan politically-connected firms obtain exclusive loans from public banks and have much higher default rates; Raddatz and Braun (2009), who present evidence suggesting that politicians provide for beneficial regulation in exchange for a nonexecutive position at a bank in the future, consistent with a capture-type private interest story; and Faccio (2006), who shows that political connections increase firm value.
 Our study, focusing on lobbying and lending behavior, fits more closely in the second strand.